 Lastly, the Board of Directors approved a long-term incentive component in the form of 120,000 Performance Units to be awarded in respect of fiscal 2017.
 Performance Units will be fully vested on March 15, 2021, after which the Chief Executive Officer has three years to exercise them, with fractional shares permitted.
-The vesting of these Performance Units in 2021 will depend on the achievement of a threefold performance condition, each criterion weighing one third of the total: an internal condition related to net recurring income, Group share for 2019 and 2020, an internal condition related to ROCE for 2019 and 2020, and an external condition related to the TSR of ENGIE stock compared with the TSR of a reference panel.
+The vesting of these Performance Units in 2021 will depend on the achievement of a threefold performance condition, each criterion weighing one third of the total: an internal condition related to net recurring income, Group share for 2019 and 2020, an internal condition related to the TSR of ENGIE stock compared with the TSR of a reference panel.
 The internal conditions are matched against targets set in the medium-term business plan.